cs456s25/labs/lab09/lab09_description_draft.md

 ![SCControlLinesTable](../lab09/zyBookFig8-4-11ControlLinesTable.png)

-## Considering how to include a nop and a halt instruction
+## Considering how to include a nop instruction
 For your design of the single-cycle CPU, the addition of a nop instruction and a halt instruction will be useful.
 Note that on the back of your greensheet there is a psuedo-instruction for a nop.
 It has the description of no operation R[0] = R[0] and indicates it uses addi.